jacoblaw23/31257-Information-System-s-Development-Metholodlogies-Project/Report.md

 * CMC employees transfer customers to some RMs more than others
 * RMs sometimes conduct random sales pitches to many customers in order to meet sales numbers
 * Customers are waiting for more than a certain period to get answered by an RM just hang up
+* Customers are told to call the next day when calling after hours

 **Proposed System:**
 * Customers create unique profiles according to CMC employee instructions before being transferred to RMs